borisdayma/GridCompute/docs/source/overview.rst

 GridCompute interface has following functionalites:

-- submit cases to the network
+- Submit cases to the network.
-- specify number of processes my computer can use to process cases from the network
+- Specify number of processes my computer can use to process cases from the network.
-- modify the number of processes during execution to pause, resume or cancel processes
+- Modify the number of processes during execution to pause, resume or cancel processes.
-- monitor status of my cases
+- Monitor status of user cases.
-- monitor status of my processes
+- Monitor status of user processes.
-- create a report of all the cases from my user group present on the network
+- Create a report of all the cases from same user group present on the network.
-- detect failed processes and retry to launch them
+- Detect failed processes and retry to launch them.
-- specify which machines can perform calculations depending on application required
+- Specify which machines can perform calculations depending on application required.